nimafarzin-pr/Counter-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application wiht bloc.
+This project is a starting point for a Flutter application with bloc.

 development content: